 Bees are important because they pollinate fruit, vegetables, and crops.
 These are all things we live off, and make bees critical to our food chain as well as many other animals.
 If I need to give you more of a reason to help, bees are crucial to the pollination of cocoa beans.
 Now.
 Imagine a world without any chocolate.
 That’s why bees are important.

-Whether you’re a gardner or not (and let’s be honest, I just killed my cacti so I’m definitely not), there are ways to provide pollen to keep your local bees topped up.
-For the green-fingered, growing plants such as lavender (I’ll try not to shudder), sunflowers, birdsfoot, and thyme all help, and they have their home uses too.
-Off the top of my head, you can use dried lavender as potpourri, sunflower seeds in baking, and thyme in cooking, plus I’m sure there are many more.
+Whether you’re a gardener or not (and let’s be honest, I just killed my cacti so I’m definitely not), there are ways to provide pollen to keep your local bees topped up.
+For the green-fingered, growing plants such as lavender, sunflowers, birdsfoot, and thyme all help, and they have their home uses too.
+Off the top of my head, you can use dried lavender as potpourri, sunflower seeds in baking, and thyme in cooking, plus I’m sure there are many more uses!

 For us lesser gardeners, I really love this alternative I found recently at a permaculture festival: Seedballs.
 These are little clay balls you can throw on top of soil, and leave to naturally sink into the soil with rainwater and germinate all by themselves.
 They do a bee mix version which contains five different flowers, and they also tell you when exactly you need to scatter them to have the best chance of growing.
 Genius!